mlochbaum/BQN/problems.md

 ### Right-to-left multi-line functions go upwards
 If you include multiple multi-line functions in what would otherwise be a one-liner, the flow in each function goes top to bottom but the functions are executed bottom to top.
 I think the fix here is to just say give your functions names and don't do this.

+### Control flow substitutes have awkward syntax
+At the moment BQN has no control structures, instead preferring modifiers, function recursion, and headers.
+When working with pure functions, these can be better than control structures.
+For more imperative programming they're a lot worse.
+However, predefined functions acting on functions can cover a lot of ground for the imperative programmer; see [Control flow in BQN](doc/control.md).

 ### Hard to search part of an array or in a different order
 This includes index-of-last, and searching starting at a particular index, when the desired result indices are to the array to be seached *before* it is modified.
 Given indices `i` into an array `𝕨` (for example `⌽↕≠𝕨` or `a+↕b`), this section can be searched with `(i∾≠𝕨)⊏˜(i⊏𝕨)⊐𝕩`.
 But this is clunky and difficult for the implementation to optimize.